 Grocery stores also sell a good selection of craft beers which often come with discounts and promotions.
 With these sources in mind, we are blessed with over 10 different sites to choose from.

 Let’s hop on to the tech stacks!

-Here, I’ve opted to use web scraping to gather the information during off rush hour.
+Here, I’ve opted to use web scraping to gather the information during the off-rush hours.
 The information is then stored on a hosted database, allowing users to query data from it in a relatively fast manner.

 Burplist has well over 10 unique crawlers (spiders).
 Each crawler is responsible to extract information from a specific site.
 The web crawlers are built using Scrapy, an incredibly fast and powerful Python web crawling framework.
 It works super well in a mid to large-scale project and it can scale relatively easily.
 Though, it does come with some learning curves of its own.

 Web scraping can yield pretty inconsistent and unexpected results which often require a lot of post-processing and cleansing.
-Scrapy has a built-in concept of item pipeline where it eases post-processing of the information that we find.
+Scrapy has a built-in concept of item pipeline which eases the post-processing of the information that we find.
 This become a huge reason why Scrapy was chosen for this project.

 At Burplist, Scrapy pipelines are used to:

 - Clean data.
 Normalizing data across multiple sources can be tedious